 Frequently Asked Questions

-- I found a funding program that looks good.
-Should I call first, or just send in a proposal?
+- I found a grant program that looks like it would work for my rural project.
+Should I call first or just send in a proposal?

 - How do we show that our project addresses a real need?

-- When a funding opportunity requires matching funds, what are some sources or strategies to come up with the match?
+- When a funding opportunity requires matching funds, what are some strategies to come up with the match?

-- What can we do to make our project sustainable?
+- What can we do to make our rural project more sustainable?

-- What do I need to do to apply for a federal grant that requires electronic submission?
+- How do I apply for a federal grant that requires electronic submission?

-- How do I find examples of successful grant proposals?
+- Where can I find examples of successful grant proposals?

 - Our proposal was rejected.
 Should we give up?